HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.6 Measure Basis

+    Conformance Requirement 23 (Composite Measure Basis):

+    All component measures used within a composite measure SHALL use the same measure basis

 As with single measures, composite measures may be patient-based, or use some other element as the measure basis such as encounters or procedures.
 However, each component measure of a composite must use the same basis.
 For example, a composite measure may not include both patient-based and episode-of-care measures as component measures.

 ### 6.7 Stratification

+    Conformance Requirement 24 (Composite Measure Stratification):

+    Stratifiers of components in a composite measure SHALL NOT be used to stratify the composite measure

 Because composite measure scoring for individual-based composites effectively ignores component scores, stratifiers defined on component measures are not applicable to the composite measure score.
 As such, stratifiers are supported in composite measures, just as they are with non-composites, but stratifiers of the component measures are ignored.

 ### 6.8 Multiple Populations

+    Conformance Requirement 25 (Composite Measure Populations):

+    Composite measure SHALL contain only one population group Component measures included in composite measure SHALL contain only one population group

 To simplify expression and implementation of composite measures, all component measures used within a composite must have a single population group.
 In addition, the composite measure itself can only contain a single population group.
 Note that for ratio measures with two initial populations, the initial population would have to be constructed using the appropriate initial population from the component measures.

 ### 6.9 Supplemental Data Elements and Risk Adjustment Variables

+    Conformance Requirement 26 (Composite Measure Supplement Data Elements and Risk Adjustment):

+    Composite measures SHALL include supplemental data elements and risk adjustment variables from all component measures, as well as those defined in the composite directly.
+    Supplemental data elements and risk adjustment variables that appear in the multiple components or a component and the composite by name SHALL be of the same type

 For individual-based composite scoring methods, additional data elements are collected from all component measures, but could also be defined at the composite level.
 The name of the supplemental data element or risk adjustment element is used to determine uniqueness across components and the composite.
 If a supplemental data element or risk adjustment element appears in more than one component, it must be of the same type.

 ### 6.10 Component Quality Measures

+    Conformance Requirement 27 (Component Quality Measures):
+    Component quality measures SHALL be referenced using a relatedDocument element containing a componentQualityMeasureDocument element where: a composite eCQM SHALL have at least two componentQualityMeasureDocument elements the typeCode attribute of the relatedDocument element SHALL be XCRPT the id element of the componentQualityMeasureDocument element SHALL be present and SHALL have a root attribute that specifies the id of the component eCQM SHOULD have an identifierName attribute that specifies the title of the component eCQM the setId element of the componentQualityMeasureDocument SHOULD be present and if present, it SHALL have a root attribute that is the setId of the component eCQM the versionNumber element of the componentQualityMeasureDocument SHOULD be present and SHALL be present if the setId element is present and if present, it SHALL have a value attribute that is the versionNumber of the component eCQM

 Regardless of the scoring method, a composite eCQM will include any number of component measures to be included in the composite calculations.
 Each component results in the appearance of a relatedDocument element containing a componentQualityMeasureDocument element that references at least the id, but also the title, setId, and version of the component eCQM, as illustrated in the following example: